This course is available through clearing

 - Apply through UCAS .

-- Develop the linguistic skills and cultural knowledge to allow you to access and engage fully with political, historical and cultural issues in Mandarin Chinese.
+- Develop the linguistic skills and cultural knowledge to access and engage fully with political, historical and cultural issues in Mandarin Chinese.

 - Spend a year in a Chinese-speaking country to consolidate your language learning.